tensorflow/tfjs-core/docs/tutorials/ml_beginners.md

 After training the model, you can infer through the graph again to get a value for "y" given an "x".

 This is a very simple model and training setup.
 Too simple for most challenges we would want to use neural networks for.
-In practice we would likely not just use `Scalar` variables, and we would likely want to use techniques like batching our training data (and computing error over a batch) as well as shuffling our training data, so that the model doesn't learn something dependent on the order of examples.
+In practice we would likely not just use `Scalar` variables.
+We would likely want to use techniques like batching our training data, which allows us to run prediction over a number of inputs in parallel, and computing error over a batch.
+As well as shuffling our training data, so that the model doesn't learn something dependent on the order of examples.
 Future tutorials will explore common techniques used in building more robust training pipelines.